Coir Drain Cover for Storm Water Filtration

 Coir drain cover installation is quick and easy.
 The filter is attached to the outside of the storm drain, so no lifting is required.
 It ties securely to the grate to remain in place.
 Follow these simple steps to stay in compliance.

 - Clean the Area – All the debris and sediment around the drain needs to be cleared out, so you can start with a tidy space.

 - Put in Place – Make sure your coconut coir pad or roll covers the right area.
 The coir drain cover should extend at least one inch beyond the front and both curb ends.

 - Insert the Zip Ties – Once the piece is verified and in place, connect it to the drain without lifting the grate cover.
-Push the zip ties through the coir drain cover to loop around the grate bars and back through the inlet filter.
+Push the zip ties through the coir drain filter to loop around the grate bars and back through the inlet filter.
 The space between the in-and-out points should be about 2 inches.

 - Tighten Zip Ties – Once all the zip ties have been inserted, looped around, and loosely attached, double-check the positioning of the pad.
 When you're sure of the placing, tighten the zip ties and cut off the ends, leaving a 1 inch tail.
-The storm drain filter is ready!
+The coir drain filter is ready!